 What are today’s mortgage rates in South Carolina?

-Experiment with a mortgage affordability calculator to see how down payment, interest rates, homeowners insurance, and property taxes will all affect your monthly mortgage payments.
+You can see today’s live mortgage rates in South Carolina here.
+Experiment with a mortgage calculator to see how a down payment, interest rates, homeowners insurance, and property taxes affect your monthly mortgage payments.

-Don’t just look at advertised rates online; actually apply for preapproval and compare the interest rates and fees you’re offered.
-That’s the only way to know you’re getting the best deal possible on your new home loan.
+Get personalized rate quotes from at least three mortgage lenders when you’re ready to begin the home-buying process.
+Don’t settle for the first online rate you see.
+Apply for preapproval and compare the interest rates and fees you’re offered.
+That’s the only way to ensure you get the best deal on your new home loan.

 3Based on a review of the state's available DPA grants at the time this was written